 As with any major update there are always some changes to the program which mean certain features have been removed

-- OHCI capture and playback no longer supported – if you still use DV or HDV you will need to use a different program to capture – which could be EDIUS 9 if you own it.
+- OHCI capture (DV & HDV) and playback to a DV camera are no longer supported – if you still use DV or HDV you will need to use a different program to capture – which could be EDIUS 9 if you own it.
+If not there are free options – I use Scenalyzer for DV and HDVsplit for HDV.

 Note: KONA 5 and KONA 1 supports video capture (no Deck control)